Discover the Deepest Lake in Miami-Dade County

 ©timyee/Shutterstock.com

 As you may have already guessed, crocodiles and alligators are common wildlife found in West Lake.
-This may make you pause if you are planning a kayak excursion on this particularly infested body of water!
-However, unless you are swimming (an illegal activity in any body of water found within Everglades National Park), these basking reptiles are unlikely to interact with you.
+This may make you pause if you plan a kayak excursion on this particularly infested body of water!
+However, these basking reptiles are unlikely to interact with you unless you swim, which is illegal in any Everglades National Park water.

 Maintaining a safe distance from all wildlife in and around West Lake is a good idea.
 The National Park Service recommends 20 feet as a safe distance.
 Besides the opportunity to get up close and personal with an alligator or crocodile, you may also see some of the following animals near West Lake: